yaacov/kubectl-sql/README.md

 # kubectl-sql

-Use SQL like language to query the [Kubernetes](https://kubernetes.io/) cluster manager
+kubectl plugin that use SQL like language to query the [Kubernetes](https://kubernetes.io/) cluster manager

   - [Install](#install)
   - [What does it do ?](#what-does-it-do-)